isaac-galvan/nagios-plugins-statuspage/README.md

 This plugin reads the status of a component on a Statuspage.io page and returns status to Nagios.

+#### Installation

+Install dependancies from `requirements.txt` and place the plugins where they can be executed by the Nagios user.

 #### Usage

 ```shell